MicrosoftDocs/WSL/commandline/WSL/about.md

 2. Navigate the file system using these commands
 3. Run bash shell scripts which rely on supported command line utilities

 Windows is running Ubuntu user-mode binaries provided by Canonical.
 This means the command line utilities are the same as those that run within a native Ubuntu environment.
+[Installation of Bash on Windows is just a few clicks.](https://msdn.microsoft.com/commandline/wsl/install_guide)

 This is provided as beta software.
 While many of the coreutil commands provided by Ubuntu will work, there are some that will not.
 We welcome feedback and will prioritize accordingly.